commschamp/comms_champion/README.md

 # What It's All About?
 This project is about proper implementation of binary communication protocols using C++11 programming language, with main focus on embedded systems (including bare-metal ones).
 Interested?
-Then buckle up and keep reading.
+Then buckle up and read on.

 # Motivation
 Almost every electronic device/component nowadays has to be able to communicate